dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 From all unit tests remove the header that was part of the previous test framework.
-Everything between and including `#region HEADER` and `#endregion HEADER`(!!beware not to delete any variables and any helper modules, that need to be imported).Replace it with the following code, add the code inside the function `Invoke-TestSetup`.
+Everything between and including `#region HEADER` and `#endregion HEADER` (!! beware not to delete any variables and any helper modules, that need to be imported).
+Replace it with the following code, add the code inside the function `Invoke-TestSetup`.
 Also update the function `Invoke-TestCleanup`.
 Make sure the `Invoke-TestSetup` is called outside the `try`-block.